ithaka/PEP/docs/students.md

 ### Build on Good Sources

-If you have already received access to a copy of one or more sources that are a good fit, you can also take a look at the references.
+If you have already received access to a copy of one or more sources that are a good fit, you can also take a look at the references the author has used in their research.
+The references are usually found at the end of an article or book.
 This is a good way to find related articles or books.
 You may also find that the same author has published and cited previous works on the same topic.

 ### Managing Information Overload